Rakesh9100/CalcDiverse/Calculators/Momentum-With-Time-Calculator/README.md

 ## Features :-

-- Calculate momentum of a body based on the user input.
+- Calculate the momentum of a body based on the user input.
 - Applicable to all types of units.
 - User-friendly interface with modern styling and animations.